Jeannie Ugyuk

-Jeannie Ugyuk is a Canadian politician, who was elected as the Member of the Legislative Assembly for the electoral district of Nattilik in the Legislative Assembly of Nunavut in the 2010 by-election.
+Jeannie Ugyuk is a Canadian Inuk politician, who was elected as the Member of the Legislative Assembly for the electoral district of Nattilik in the Legislative Assembly of Nunavut in the 2010 by-election.
 At that time the riding of Nattilik encompassed the communities of Gjoa Haven and Taloyoak, Nunavut.
 She became the second woman, along with Premier Eva Aariak, to sit in the 3rd Nunavut Legislature.